 - The articles of association do not comply with the law because, for example, they were drawn up without legal advice or changed at short notice.

-Want to start a business but need help with paperwork and arranging a notary appointment?
+Want to start a business but need help with the paperwork and arranging a notary appointment?

 Making an appointment with the notary: What kind of waiting time should I expect?

-How long you’ll have to wait for a notary appointment isn’t easy to determine.
+How long you’ll have to wait for a notary appointment isn not something we can tell you in this article.
 The availability of appointments depends on many different factors, such as the region in which the notary’s office is located and their respective capacity.
 Generally, you’ll receive a notary appointment within a few days.

 Which cities can I arrange a notary appointment in?